google/cctz/README.md

 *Civil time* is the legally recognized representation of time for ordinary affairs (cf. http://www.merriam-webster.com/dictionary/civil).
-It is a human-scale representation of time that consists of the six fields — year, month, day, hour, minute, and second (sometimes shortened to "YMDHMS") — and it follows the rules of the Proleptic Gregorian Calendar, with 24-hour days divided into 60-minute hours and 60-second minutes.
+It is a human-scale representation of time that consists of the six fields &mdash;
+year, month, day, hour, minute, and second (sometimes shortened to "YMDHMS") &mdash; and it follows the rules of the Proleptic Gregorian Calendar, with 24-hour days divided into 60-minute hours and 60-second minutes.
 Like absolute times, civil times are also independent of all time zones and their related complexities (e.g., DST).
 While `std::tm` contains the six civil-time fields (YMDHMS), plus a few more, it does not have behavior to enforce the rules of civil time.

 *Time zones* are geo-political regions within which human-defined rules are shared to convert between the absolute-time and civil-time domains.
 A time